s207017/Financial-Analytics-Dashboard/README.md

 ## 🔧 Development Setup (Alternative)

-If you prefer to run without Docker:
+If you prefer to run without Docker or Kubernetes:

 ### Prerequisites
 - Python 3.8+